javihernant/fdf/README.md

 - Side pane with all key and mouse controls

 ## Future work
--[Side panel] Add Debuging info
+- [Side panel] Add Debuging info
--One point-perspective
+- One point-perspective
--Conic
+- Conic
--antialising
+- antialising